ircv3/ircv3-specifications/core/capability-negotiation.md

 registry.
 If you do not wish to submit your capability then you MUST use a vendor-specific name (see above).

+### Capability Modifiers

+Prior versions of capability negotiation included 'capability modifiers', which were characters prepended to capability names to indicate that they could not be disabled or required extra client acknowledgement to be enabled.

+These modifiers have been deprecated.
+Capabilities MUST NOT require an `ACK` from the client to be activated.
+Instead of indicating a capability as 'sticky', servers should instead send a `NAK` to any request to disable these capabilities.

 ## Errata

 Previous versions of this specification referred to a CAP CLEAR command, which has been removed